ktsu-dev/StrongStrings/README.md

 ## Validation
 You can provide custom validators which will throw a `FormatException` at runtime to help you catch data errors.

-Implement the `ktsu.io.StrongStrings.IValidator` interface and provide it as a generic parameter when deriving your class:
+Implement the `ktsu.StrongStrings.IValidator` interface and provide it as a generic parameter when deriving your class:

 ```csharp
 public abstract class StartsWithHttp : IValidator